Somayeh Dodge

 Danial Alizadeh

 My name is Danial Alizadeh.
-I am a garduate student in Geographical Information Science at the University of California, Santa Barbara.
-Prior to that, I obtained my MS degree in GIS engineering from the University of K. N. Toosi University of Technology, Tehran, Iran.
-I also graduated with a BS degree in Surveying-Civil engineering from the University of Tehran, Tehran, Iran.
-My research interest primarily focuses on Urban-Human Mobility analytics.
-More specifically, my research aims to increase our understanding of how people move within urban or non-urban settings and find prospective associations between movement patterns and environmental factors.
-To do so, I am interested in using machine learning and deep learning approaches to extract movement patterns from a large volume of aggregated mobility or trajectory data.
+I am a garduate student in GIScience at the University of California, Santa Barbara.
+Prior to that, I obtained my MS degree in GIS engineering from the University of K. N. Toosi University of Technology, an my BS degree in Surveying-Civil engineering from the University of Tehran, Iran.
+My research interest primarily focuses on Urban-Human Mobility analytics using machine learning and deep learning approaches to study how people move within urban or non-urban settings and how their movement is impacted by environmental factors.
 To find out more about my research, please check out my Google scholar and Linkedin page.

 Yifei Liu